 Why buy: If you're a high achiever and have the time for it, official GMAT material is good additional practice for quant (just don't do the GMAT's "data sufficiency" questions), reading comp, and critical reasoning.

-An alternative to buying these books is downloading the free GMAT Prep software and using the two tests therein.
+An alternative to buying these books is downloading the free GMAT Prep software and using the two free tests therein.
 You can take those tests more than once, since they draw from a huge pool of practice questions.

 FYI: I've heard from people who switched from the GMAT to the GRE at the last minute, and a few of them crushed the GRE with almost no GRE-specific training.
 GMAT experience can definitely help.